htrc/scwared/docs/activities.md

 # SCWAReD Activities, Presentations, and Publications

 The major activities of the SCWAReD project included working with collaborators to develop the [SCWAReD Worksets](index.md) and research artifacts and our report on the remediation of gaps (missing items) in the HathiTrust collection.
+Other activities are detailed below.

 ## Activities
 ### SCWAReD Workshop 2021